How To Embed a Video in Email (5 Easy Ways)

 Videos are a great communication tool.
-But when paired with email, they become even more formidable.
-In this quick guide, we’ll show you how to effectively utilize the power of video in your emails.
+But when integrated with email, they become even more formidable.
+In this quick guide, we’ll show you how to effectively utilize the power of video in email.

 By the end of this article, you’ll know why you should use videos in your emails.
 What videos you should include in your emails.
 How to embed a video in an email.
 Why it’s not always the best idea.
 And what you should try instead.